Taking steps to keep your employees safe will help keep customers safe.

 Restaurant safety is a legitimate concern for small businesses.
-More than 2.9 million employees were injured on the job in 2015, according to the Bureau of Labor Statistics, including 204,000 food service workers.
 Food industry workers have a 60 percent higher chance of occupational injury or death than the average worker, according to data analysis conducted at Emory University.

 The most common injuries may surprise you: